-This one is a big Jewish bagel party on a wooden board, with gravlox, smoked salmon, latkes, whitefish salad, scrambled eggs, etc. etc. All the things you need to live well.
+This one is a big bagel party on a wooden board, with gravlax, smoked salmon, latkes, whitefish salad, scrambled eggs, etc. All the things you need to live well.

 Not too thick, not too thin, with full littleneck clams and just the right amount of cream.
 This is one of our favorite chowders in town.
-Bacon bits only makes it better.
+Bacon bits only make it better.

-A straightforward, very tasty salad of healthy greens, toasted pumpkin seed, apple, and smoked cheddar in a cider vinaigrette.
+A straightforward, very tasty salad of healthy greens, toasted pumpkin seeds, apple, and smoked cheddar in a cider vinaigrette.
 We eat this on every visit.

-This sandwich is legendary, and has been on the menu since the beginning.
-Moist chunks of brisket with red beet-horseradish slaw and muenster cheese oozing out of a warm, toasted sourdough.
-It's more manicured than the typical massive New York deli-style brisket sandwiches, and we appreciate that.
+This sandwich is legendary and has been on the menu since the beginning.
+Moist chunks of brisket with red beet-horseradish slaw and muenster cheese oozing out of warm, toasted sourdough.
+It’s more manicured than the typical massive New York deli-style brisket sandwiches, and we appreciate that.

 This salmon filet comes in a corn broth with shrimp and a ton of vegetables.
 Order it.

-The fish 'n chips here are excellent, and it comes comes with doughnut holes and a malt maple vinegar dipping sauce.
-So really, it's fish 'n chips 'n doughnuts 'n maple.
+The fish ’n chips here is excellent, and it comes with donut holes and a malt maple vinegar dipping sauce.
+So really, it’s fish ’n chips ’n donuts ’n maple.